Sweet and Sour Chicken

 Instructions

-- Heat the oil in the saucepan over a medium-hight heat.
+- Heat the oil in a saucepan over a medium-high heat.

-- Cook the onion and carrots until the onions start to soften.
+- Cook the onion and carrots with a pinch of salt for about 5 minutes, or until the carrots start to soften.

 - Add the vinegar, soy sauce, sugar, ketchup, and stock.

-- Simmer gently for about 5-10 minutes, or until the vegetables have softened slightly.
+- Simmer for about 10 minutes, or until the vegetables have softened slightly.
 I like to have the vegetables still somewhat crisp.

 - Taste for seasoning.
 You might want to add more sugar to sweeten the sauce, or perhaps more vinegar to make it more sour.